makerdao/community/governance/votes/Executive vote - July 29, 2022.md

 *Please note that **RWA008_A_OPERATOR** represents Societe Generale – Forge and **RWA008_A_MATE** represents DIIS group.*

+#### Authorizations

+RWA008_A_Operator will not be authorized in the vault if this spell is passed.
+A future executive vote will authorize the address once it is confirmed by the operators.

 #### Additional Information

 Please review the following forum threads containing information about RWA-008 (OFH) to inform your position before voting.